ServiceNowNextExperience/photobooth-uic-camera/README.md

 HTML5 component to use a camera with a ServiceNow Next Experience Framework Component.

+**PRO TIP** Be sure to "Pull from repository" each time you start dev and it will make your life easier and you won't be having to stash all your changes every time I modify this readme before you check in.

 This repository hosts two things:

 1. **Custom Component Code**